sidharthbolar/raspberry-pi-wfh-efficiency/README.md

 5. Model: The pre-trained model YOLOv3 model has been downloaded and used “as-is” to minimize complexity

+#### Unit Testing
-#### Unit Testing: Unit testing was a challenge as the picamera module is not supported on windows environment however for all other modules and its associated methods have added corresponding unit tests added to ensure new features added do no break existing functionality
+Unit testing was a challenge as the picamera module is not supported on windows environment however for all other modules and its associated methods have added corresponding unit tests added to ensure new features added do no break existing functionality